African Americans as minority

 Also African overpopulation is unprecedented in world history—overpopulation drives immigration throughout history

-By some measures—educational attainment, family stability, generational progress—African immigrants are currently among the USA's most successful immigrants.
+By some measures—educational attainment, family stability, generational progress—African immigrants are currently among the USA's most successful immigrants, a potential "Model Minority."

-Many African immigrants maintain their family religions, whether Christian or Muslim, along with traditional gender roles, which may lead to family stability.
+Many African immigrants maintain their family religions, whether Christian or Muslim, along with traditional gender roles, which may lead to family stability (a quality of Model Minorities" or "Ideal Immigrants."

 African immigrants sometimes speak British or Commonwealth English, potentially giving their speech prestige beyond that of other Americans.